 We get +1 Strength and +2 Constitution from our race, and we want rush both stats to 20, so we’ll start with 15 in both.
 We don’t care much about Dexterity, so we’ll put those points in Wisdom to boost our Wisdom saves and our Perception.

 Custodian Manikin.
-We’ll choose the heavy armor option, which gets us to 18 AC right at level 1.
+We’ll choose the medium armor option since we don’t have heavy armor proficiency, and we’ll use our Strength modifier instead of Dextertiy, giving us an AC of 16.
 We’ll get lightning resistance and Careful Defender so that we can protect our allies.
 Unfortunately, the Manikin has permanent Disadvantage on Insight checks, so be sure to bring a decently wise friend to keep you from being talked into bad ideas.

 We’ll take the Beast Hunter background from Steinhardt’s.
 That gives us proficiency in Athletics, Survival, and Herbalism Kit.
 We mostly just want Athletics.
 Any background will suffice here.